MichaelReel/spigot-admin/SETUP_STEPS.md

 ### Stop the server

-If spigot is not running, stop it
+If spigot is now running, stop it

 ```sh
 > stop